 El Salvador’s ongoing safety transformation continue making headlines in 2026, as the days without homicides are increasing—this is good news for people living in El Salvador.

-This positive trend builds on last year’s record-breaking achievement when El Salvador closed 2025 with an unprecedented 304 days without a single murder—a historic milestone for a country once considered one of the most violent in the world.
+The progress follows a record-breaking year in 2025, when the country finished with an unprecedented 304 murder-free days.
+The milestone marked a historic turnaround for a nation that was once widely considered one of the most violent in the world.

 It’s worth looking back to fully grasp the scale of this progress.
 Between 2005 and 2019, under the administrations of former presidents Tony Saca, Mauricio Funes, and Salvador Sánchez Cerén, El Salvador managed fewer than five days without homicides in 15 years combined.